-- 1. Any written work the student has completed is relevant to the practice setting. - The student has completed the required practice hours.
+- 1. Any written work the student has completed is relevant to the practice setting. - 2.
+The student has completed the required practice hours. - 3.
+The student has behaved in a manner that demonstrates safe and effective practice relevant to their role.

-3. The student has behaved in a manner that demonstrates safe and effective practice relevant to their role.
+The Mentor and student are also supported by the Academic Tutor, who will visit the student and Practice Mentor to discuss the student's progress.
+More information on this procedure is available in the Mentor Handbook.

-The Mentor and student are also supported by the Academic Tutor, who will visit the student and Practice Mentor if this is required at any point during the programme to discuss the student's progress.
 The Academic Tutor and Placement Mentor are available for support via telephone or email at any point in the programme, particularly where the Mentor or student has concerns e.g., regarding the student's practice or the Practice Placement.

 The Mentor is provided with a Mentor Handbook detailing their role and responsibilities.
-The Mentor Handbook also includes details of the programme and the student's learning requirements, including assessments and dates for formative meetings in practice.
-Practice Mentor workshops are offered biannually to provide training and introduce them to the requirements of the e-portfolios.
+This Handbook also includes details of the programme and the student's learning requirements, including assessments and dates for formative meetings in practice.
+Practice Mentor workshops are offered biannually to provide training and introduce them to the requirements of the booklets.
 The workshops are also an opportunity for dialogue, sharing or good practice, and problem-solving between Mentors from different practice settings.
-The first workshop is offered in the autumn term once students have been allocated to a placement and Practice Mentors have been identified.
+The first workshop is offered in the autumn term once students have been allocated to a work-based practice and Practice Mentors have been identified.
 The aim of the meeting is to inform the Mentor of the expectations the university has of the students and defining their role.
 The second workshop, taking place in early Spring Term, has a 'focus on finishing' and details of payment.
 Emphasis is to ensure students are on track to complete the statutory element of their work - based learning, linking theory to practice within their electronic portfolio.

-The full-time route for the programme is delivered over 30 week and the CPDP modules are deliver over the full academic year.
-This time frame supports students who are not employed in the sector, providing a longer period in which to secure a suitable placement opportunity and to achieve the required learning.
-The part-time study route CPDP is delivered over weeks 1- 40.
+The full-time route for the programme is delivered over 30 week and the PPE modules are deliver over the full academic year.
+This time frame supports students who are not employed in the sector, providing a longer period in which to secure a suitable work-based practice opportunity and to achieve the required learning.
+The part-time study route PPE is delivered over weeks 1- 40,